redhat-openstack/infrared/docs/source/tripleo-overcloud.rst

 -----------------
 * ``--overcloud-ssl``: Boolean.
 Enable SSL for the overcloud services.

+* ``--overcloud-use-dns-names``: Boolean.
+Use DNS names in the subject DN for the public certs.

 * ``--overcloud-debug``: Boolean.
 Enable debug mode for the overcloud services.

 * ``--overcloud-templates``: Add extra environment template files or custom templates